-- 20 points for completing 5+ lab submissions (missed at most 1) - 15 points for completing 4 only (missed 2 out of 6) - 10 points for completing 3 only (missed 3 out of 6) - 5 points for completing 2 only (missed 4 out of 6) - No points for completing none or 1 only (missed 5 or 6)
+- 20 points for completing 5+ lab submissions (missed at most 1) - 15 points for completing 4 only (missed 2 out of 6) - 10 points for completing 3 only (missed 3 out of 6) - 5 point for completing 2 only (missed 4 out of 6) - No points for completing none or 1 only (missed 5 or 6)

-C. Final Exam (70%)
+C. Final Assessment (20%+25%+25%)

-There will be ONE final exam scheduled on 21 October 2023 (Saturday) afternoon.
+The final assessment will contain three parts: basic understanding of programming logic, code reading and code writing, scheduled for 22 March 2025 (Saturday) afternoon.
 Details of the exam protocol will be provided later in the semester.
 There will be NO make-up exams except due to extraordinary circumstances beyond your control such as severe medical conditions (e.g. hospitalization).
 In such a case, students must submit appropriate documentation with strong supporting evidence issued by a hospital or a certified medical professional within 24 hours after the scheduled exam time to be considered for a make-up exam.
 Such proof must be in Chinese or English, or you need to do a notarized translation.